 Marinate the Pork Belly

-- Peel the garlic, slice the ginger and cut the onion into 1 inch cubes.
+- Peel the garlic, slice the ginger, and dice the onion into 1-inch cubes.

 - Remove the pork belly from the freezer and thinly slice it.
 I like to slice it approximately ⅛ inch or thinner.